Pi-Squared-Inc/oopsla-23-chen/README.md

 like in this directory to use them in the container; updates made outside the container will be seen immediately inside it.)

+When you enter the container you should first run the following to do some additional setup, including setting up convenient aliases for useful scripts.
+You may edit the file to add additional personal configuration as well.

+    . /mnt/container-setup.bash

+The `/mnt/sample` directory contains a small toy imperative language, IMP, and some programs written in it on which you can test this.

+    cd /mnt/sample
+    python3 -m scripts.prove_symbolic imp.k IMP assign.imp --output assign.out

 <!-------------------------------------------------------------------->